Home » Event » 2025 Innovation & Research Forum

 • $0 for family medicine residents and medical students

-In this session, we will examine structural drives of child and adolescent health inequities and examine how interpersonal, institutional and structural experiences of discrimination exacerbate health inequities.
+In this session, we will examine structural drivers of reproductive health inequities and examine how interpersonal, institutional and structural experiences of discrimination exacerbate health inequities.

 Objectives:

-• Identify structural drives (i.e. racism, sexism, and cisheteropatriarchy) that contribute to disparities in access and quality of care for pediatric populations.
+• Identify structural drivers (i.e., racism, sexism and cisheteropatriarchy) that contribute to disparities in access and quality of care for reproductive health.

-• Examine reports of health care discrimination in a pediatric population.
+• Examine reports of health care discrimination in reproductive health.

 • Identify practice and policy solutions to address persistent inequities.